 If you have oily skin, then you know the drill.
-You apply your longest-lasting foundation, wait an hour or two, then find the nearest mirror (or front-facing camera or blank computer screen, if you're like me) to touch up your melting makeup.
-I have combination skin—dry on the perimeter of my face and super oily in the center, so I know this routine well, especially in the summer when humidity rises and temperatures soar.
-Seriously, there have been times when I removed all traces of my makeup before lunch, just because the foundation formula I was using began to crease, smudge, and move beyond my control.
+You apply your longest-lasting foundation, wait an hour or two, then find the nearest mirror or front-facing camera to touch up your melting makeup.
+In the summer, when humidity rises and temperatures soar, you're even more likely to see you makeup crease, smudge, and move beyond control.

-Stephanie Massie is the head makeup artist on Modern Family.
-She recommends this under-the-radar spray foundation from Luminess.
-"I recommend Luminess Silk foundation, especially when working on set under hot lights with my clients," she says.
+Stephanie Massie, the head makeup artist on Modern Family, is a fan of this under-the-radar spray foundation.
+"I recommend Luminess foundation, especially when working on set under hot lights with my clients," she says.
 "I like it because it uses 10 times less makeup and goes on in thin layers, so it lets skin breath, helping to reduce shine while still giving even coverage."
-We're confident that this one will last throughout an entire summer day since an expert makeup artist uses it under hot filming lights.

 Makeup Artist Jenn Blum says it all comes down to skin preparation and application technique.
 "As a makeup artist, I can make many foundations work for most skin types," she says.
-If pressed, though, she does have a few go-to formulas for oily skin, like this one from Face Atelier.
+If pressed, Blum does have a few go-to formulas for oily skin, like this one from Face Atelier.
 "I love it," she says.
 "I use it on myself and in my kit.
-It leaves the skin looking dewy not oily or greasy, needs no primer, provides lightweight, buildable coverage and is silicone-based, which is great for oily skin.
-Silicones are naturally water resistant while absorbing sebum, so basically, the formula reduces shine.
-Plus, it sets without powder, so you are putting less on your face so your skin can breathe."
+It leaves the skin looking dewy, not oily or greasy, needs no primer, provides lightweight, buildable coverage, and is silicone-based, which is great for oily skin."
+Plus, you don't need to set this liquid foundation with powder to help it stay in place.

 If you're in the market for a budget-friendly foundation, Blum says you can't go wrong with Revlon's ColorStay Foundation.
-"It is super affordable, has 22 shades, and is oil-free and transfer-resistant while giving medium to full coverage," she explains.
-"It has salicylic acid, which helps control oil and even SPF 15, so you get sun protection too."
-There's only one caveat: Don't wear it if you're expecting to take photos.
-"Its active ingredient is titanium dioxide, so you can get flashback, the annoying white cast that shows up in photos."
+"It is super affordable, oil-free, and transfer-resistant while giving medium to full coverage," she explains.
+"It has salicylic acid, which helps control oil, and even SPF 15, so you get sun protection too."
+Just be sure you avoid wearing this foundation when you're going to take photos.
+"Its active ingredient is titanium dioxide, which causes a flashback, the annoying white cast that shows up in photos," Blum says.

-Here's another makeup artist favorite for oily skin types.
-"Offering a matte finish, this is another option that works for oily skin," Blum says.

-"It has a liquid to powder formula so it absorbs oils and evens out skin tone.
-It does look like you have makeup on, but you won't need powder or blotting papers, so you can put it on in the morning and go all day.
-I think the secret is something in it called kaolinite clay that controls oil throughout the day.
-I also love that it's vegan and paraben-free—gluten-free too.
-Clients are requesting these formulas more and more."
+"It has a liquid to powder formula, so it absorbs oils and evens out skin tone.
+It does look like you have makeup on, but you won't need powder or blotting papers, so you can put it on in the morning and go all day," says Blum.
+Kaolinite clay found in this vegan and paraben-free formula helps keep oil at bay, so you look glowy, not greasy throughout the day.

 Makeup artist Ashley Rebecca also swears by this formula.
-Like we said, it's a makeup artist favorite.
-"The best foundation for oily skin, in my opinion, is the Hourglass immaculate foundation because it has a soft matte finish and really holds up to any sort of oil or sweat," she says.
+"It has a soft-matte finish and holds up to any oil or sweat," she says.
 "If you pair it with their Veil Mineral Primer ($54), it immediately becomes waterproof and sweatproof, making it a staple product to use all summer."

-Celebrity makeup artist and Share the Glam founder Mickey Williams swears by Jafra's long-wear foundation formula since it "provides a natural, matte finish and has a creamy formula.
-It goes on easily and lasts all day—so great for summer."
-Plus, it has SPF to protect from UVA/UVB rays (because sun damage is real).
-"This transfer-resistant formula stays put no matter what while offering medium coverage," she says.
-"It's available in 10 versatile shades so it's great on all my clients."
+Makeup artist and Share the Glam founder Mickey Williams swears by Jafra's long-wear foundation formula since it provides a "natural, matte finish" with a creamy feel.
+Plus, it has SPF 20 to protect from both UVA and UVB rays (because sun damage is real).
+"This transfer-resistant formula stays put no matter what while offering medium coverage," Williams says.
+"It's available in 10 versatile shades, so it's great on all my clients."

-According to Williams, this foundation "only gets better the longer you wear it.
-When first applied the powder covers imperfections and creates a glowy matte look to skin.
-There's a soft focus or eggshell-like luminosity that you don't find with many other powder foundations."
-Since it's a powder, it will immediately mattify the skin and keep shine at bay, which is much-needed for people like me who have an oil-slick T-zone.
-"As you can see, I'm also all about foundations having SPF.
-Happy summer!"
+According to Williams, this foundation "gets better the longer you wear it.
+When first applied, the powder covers imperfections and creates a glowy-matte look to the skin.
+There's a soft-focus or eggshell-like luminosity that you don't find with many other powder foundations."
+Since it's a powder foundation, it will immediately mattify the skin and keep shine at bay.

-Chen's final recommendation comes courtesy of Make Up For Ever (clearly, this is a makeup brand that offers multiple options for oily skin types, which is why it's a good place to start when testing new formulas).
-"This is an OG makeup artist go-to, which has amazing coverage but is also very buildable and blendable," she says.
-"It has a soft matte finish and feels light.
-It's waterproof too and works great even without a primer."
+Chen's final recommendation is another liquid foundation from Make Up For Ever.
+"This is an OG makeup artist go-to.
+It has amazing coverage but is also very buildable and blendable," she says.
+"It has a soft matte finish, feels light, waterproof, and works great even without a primer."